Last Updated on 14 November 2019

 Plan → Champion → Implement → Monitor (again)

 Keeping an eye on your business horizon.
-Constantly monitor your own company, the competition, your industry, and related industries.
+Continually monitor your company, the competition, your industry, and related industries.
 Consumer insights, trend reports, industry overseas.
 All this is your raw data.

-Using the objectives defined above, pick existing solutions or generate new ideas to meet the objectives.
+Using the objectives defined above, pick existing solutions or generate new ideas to meet the goals.

 Decide On Solution